Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-subscription.md

 <img src="../images/portal-purchase-slingshot.png" alt="A portal where you can complete your purchase" width="80%" class="responsive-img"/>

-When the trial expires, your account will be automatically enrolled in the Slingshot subscription.
-You can cancel before the trial expires in order not to be charged.

->[NOTE] If you start using Slingshot on desktop or web, you can skip the steps mentioned above.
-The 28-day trial will be activated automatically.
-There is also no need for cancelling the subscription.
-Your account will automatically revert to the Free version once the trial has expired.

-Before your account reverts to the free Slingshot version, you can choose 2 workspaces to have full access to.
-All the other workspaces, that you are a part of, will become read only.

 ## How can I cancel my Slingshot subscription?

 To cancel your subscription you can head <a href="https://customer.infragistics.com/subscriptions?theme=slingshot" target="_blank">here</a> and click on **Cancel Subscription**.
 If you cancel on or before your next billing date, you will not be charged.
 After cancelling, your account will revert to the *Free* version of Slingshot.

+## What will happen with my workspaces when my account reverts to the Free Slingshot version?

+Before your account reverts to the free Slingshot version, you can choose 2 workspaces to have full access to.
+All the other workspaces, that you are a part of, will become read only.

 ## How can I invite users to my workspaces?